 Use A Cryptocurrency Exchange

 Crypto exchanges are online websites or trading apps that are accessible to individuals using an internet connection.
-These platforms are highly regulated and allow users to deposit funds in NZD that can be converted into Ethereum and other coins and tokens.
+These platforms are highly regulated and allow users to deposit funds in NZD that can be converted and used to invest in cryptocurrencies such as Ethereum or other coins and tokens.

 Using an exchange to buy ETH will require ID verification to comply with New Zealand laws and regulations.
 However, users can view the current price of Ether using a chart to find the optimal price to buy.
 It is also recommended to use a NZ-based crypto exchange which can have several benefits such as local customer support that is available 24/7 and via phone number.